OSHChip/oshchip.github.io/docs/OSHChip_Connections.md

-If you do not already have a programmer, when ordering OSHChips you should also order an OSHChip_CMSIS_DAP V1.0  It comes with a programming cable and an adapter board that converts from the 2&nbsp;by&nbsp;5 pin IDC connector on the end of the cable to a 2&nbsp;by&nbsp;2 conector that mates with the connector on the top of OSHChip.
+If you do not already have a programmer, when ordering OSHChips you should also order an OSHChip_CMSIS_DAP V1.0  It comes with a programming cable and an adapter that converts from the 2&nbsp;by&nbsp;5 pin IDC connector on the end of the cable to a 2&nbsp;by&nbsp;2 conector that mates with the connector on the top of OSHChip.